graphs4value/refinery/subprojects/docs/src/develop/java.md

   </TabItem>
 </Tabs>

-After building your project with `./gradlew buil`, you may find the produced "fat JAR" in the `build/libs` directory.
+After building your project with `./gradlew build`, you may find the produced "fat JAR" in the `build/libs` directory.
 Its file name will be suffixed with `-all.jar`.
-In you have Java 21 installed, you will be able to run the application with the command
+In you have Java 21 installed, you'll be able to run the application with the command

 <Tabs groupId="posix2windows">
   <TabItem value="posix" label="Linux or macOS">